 Generative AI, for instance, can be used to create sophisticated deepfakes or generate convincing phishing content, posing serious threats to information integrity and personal identity security.

 Similarly, the extensive deployment of 5G networks increases the attack surface with more connected devices and data transmission.
-This necessitates more complex cybersecurity measures.
+This necessitates more complex cybersecurity measures and the involvement of cyber security audit experts.

 Explore infrastructure security best practices shortlisted by our team